terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

 ## Cloud IAM Policy Recommendation

 We have two levels of access to Cloud SQL: access to the data, and administrative access to the server's configurations.
-There two level of access correspond to the `roles/cloudsql.admin` and `roles/cloudsql.client`.
+The two level of access correspond to the `roles/cloudsql.admin` and `roles/cloudsql.client`.